jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-05-learning-to-program.md

 People reading a post like this and trying to learn probably don't want to just hear the obvious advice.
 They are probably hoping I'll have a secret trick to getting better that will give them a huge advantage.
-So I'll tell you the trick for this one: I'm not actually asking you to do something that is boring: I'm asking you to do something until it gets boring.
-If you really don't undestand something, learning it isn't going to be boring.
-It is going to be exciting.
+So I'll tell you the trick for this one: this doesn't have to be boring.
+I'm not actually asking you to do something that is boring or hard to do; I'm asking you to do something until it gets boring.
+If you really don't undestand something and you're learning, you're not going to be bored.
+It is going to be exciting and fun.
 You are gaining mastery over the thing.
-You can stop when you get bored and move on to other things
+You can stop when you get bored and move on to other things; things which don't bore you.

 ## Recover Gracefully

+Staying on the subject of obvious mistakes and easy to correct issues common to new programmers, one thing that happens often, but really shouldn't, is that new programmers lose the work that they do.
+This happens outside of programming of course.
+Writers sometimes lose the drafts of their book.
+Still, it is one of the low hanging fruits of improvement.

 <div class="p">
     <div class="marginnote">